 ” Please Click on each section bellow so that the details of each day will appear “.

 ✪ Day 1 : Arrival at Casablanca airport :

-You will be welcomed at the airport by your Grand Morocco guide/driver and transferred to your Hotel/Riad for check in.
+On the 1st day of your 10 days tour from Casablanca, you will be welcomed at the airport by your Grand Morocco guide/driver and transferred to your Hotel/Riad for check in.

 The name Casablanca is a Spanish version of the Portuguese name, “Casa Branca” or the ‘white house’.
 Casablanca is a Moroccan Port (artificial port) city and a large commercial center on the Atlantic coast being the largest city in Morocco.
 With a population of 3,360,000 in 2014, it is one of the most important cities in Africa, economically and demographically.
 Casablanca is considered the economic and business center of Morocco, with international corporations carrying out business in the country, along with the main industrial facilities.
 Casablanca houses the primary Naval base for the Royal Moroccan Navy.
 In 1755 an earthquake destroyed much of the city and was restored by Sultan Mohammed ben Abdallah.